 There's also vulnerability scoring that 'gives us a feel as to your level of vulnerability - whether you're a repeat victim, or whether there's a big effect on the finances, and so on'.

 A 'risk word search' combs reports for words linked to mental health, suicide or terrorism, and forwards them straight to victim services or Special Branch as appropriate.

 Victims under the age of 14 are also singled out for special support.
-He is adamant that there isn’t anything that automatically separates out victim losses of more than £100,000, after a report last year in The Times claimed the ‘computer says no’ to investigating cases below that threshold, and stressed that some cases under this threshold do progress.
+He is adamant that there isn't anything that automatically separates out victim losses of more than £100,000, after claimed the 'computer says no' to investigating cases below that threshold, and stressed that some cases under this threshold do progress.